yanxuceo/OfficeGear/README.md

 git clone https://github.com/yanxuceo/OfficeGear.git
 ```

-#### 3. Open this New Sketch
+#### 3. Open a New Sketch
+Navigate to the folder where you cloned the repository on your computer.
+Look for the OfficeGear.ino and launch in Arduino IDE.

 <img src="Img/Open%20New%20Sketch.png" width="81%" height="auto">

 #### 4. Connect board to computer and select Board in Arduino IDE
-Select board as ESP32 Dev Module, and wait it connects to some serial port.
+After selecting the board(ESP32 Dev Module), wait for the IDE to detect and connect to the ESP32 board through a serial port.

 <img src="Img/Select Board and Connect.png" width="80%" height="auto">